How do snakes find enough food to eat in harsh habitats?

-Snakes in North America are often drawn to birds’ nests and birdhouses in the suburbs, raiding them easily by climbing trees and posts.
+Snakes in North America are often drawn to birds’ nests and birdhouses in the suburbs, easily raiding by climbing trees and posts.

 Rat snakes are well known for this kind of behavior.

-In deserts, many birds nest in burrows in the ground or among low-growing plant life.
+Many birds nest in burrows in the ground or among low-growing plant life in deserts.

 The small burrowing owl, found in deserts in the United States and Mexico, is well known for this behavior.